 - Badass Decay: Since the formation of the Element Bearers, the Guard has forfeited a lot of their power and influence in Equestria.
 Moving on.

 - Bling of War: The Celestian and Imperial Crystal Guards are perhaps the best examples, having gold-plated and crystalline armor, respectively.
 The Night Guard subverts this by having more subdued, darker armor, though it is still rather ornately-designed.

 - Boring, but Practical: How the rest of the Royal Guard views the very underrated Earth Pony Regiments.
 Although they are almost indispensable in things logistical, They can't fly, they can't do magic, and are hardly if ever seen in media.

-- Covert Group With Mundane Front: The Security Assistance Squadron, Equestria's top secret special forces unit.
+- The Security Assistance Squadron, Equestria's top-secret special forces unit.

 - Ensemble Darkpony: Princess Luna's Own Night Guard, which has the unique and dubious honour of having been both an ally and an enemy to their comrades.
 Their pragmatic, tenacious and borderline-fanatical fighting style has earned them a certain degree of independence as a combat unit, and are rumoured, deep within their hearts, to not be a part of the REG after all.

 - Elites Are More Glamorous:

 - The Wonderbolts, at least, such is their status.
 Their actual achievements leave much to be desired.

 - The Night Guards have a reputation of being one.
 However, they deny the claim, saying that there is no such thing as "elite" guards, that all the guards in Equestria are professional soldiers who serve Royal Highnesses with all their capacity.